Saturday, August 20, 2016

 What's wrong with this picture?

-Those with a keen eye will notice the larger screen space of my GEM desktop?
+Those with a keen eye will notice the larger screen space of my GEM desktop.
 What about the three resolutions that appear selectable?
-Well, if you saw these things then you're an Atari ST rock star.
+If you saw these things, then you're an Atari ST rock star.
 I salute you!

 I've been experimenting with a few GEM programs that allow larger resolutions and other cool stuff.
-Some use interlace to double the vertical resolution but that can look odd and hurts my eyes! (use 60Hz!!).
+Some use interlacing to double the vertical resolution, but that can look odd and hurt my eyes! (use 60Hz!!).
 Others can create a virtual screen by using the Atari STe's hardware scrolling.
-But, do you really wanna scroll?
+Why would you wanna scroll?

 Interestingly, some programs feature overscan.
-This is a technique used to make use of the empty borders and it sparked my curiosity.
-Using this extra screen space is excellent and without any slowdown.
-Most GEM programs should work perfectly fine and I'm left wondering why Atari couldn't have made this standard?
+This is a technique used to make use of the empty borders, and it sparked my curiosity.
+Using this extra screen space is great, and without any slowdown.
+Most GEM programs should work perfectly fine, and I'm left wondering why Atari couldn't have made this standard?

 I've made a bundled download of these programs - please let me know if there are others I've missed.